sergeyt/karma-typescript-preprocessor/README.md

 ## Configuration

-The code below shows the default configuration of the preprocessor.
+The code below shows the sample configuration of the preprocessor.
 ```js
 // karma.conf.js
 module.exports = function(config) {